Aguadilla, Puerto Rico

 Destroyed by a sunami in 1918

-Don Luis de Córdova founded Aguadilla in 1775 when it was separated from Aguada.
-At the beginning it had three main streets and a small population.
-Aguadilla is also known as the "La Villa del Ojo del Agua" (The Water Hole Villa), "El Pueblo de los Tiburones" (Town of the Sharks), and recently "El Nuevo Jardín del Atlántico" (The New Garden of the Atlantic).
+Aguadilla was founded in 1775 by Don Luis de Córdova when it was separated from Aguada.
+Originally, it had only three main streets and a small population.
+It is known as “The Town of the Water Eye,” “The Town of Sharks,” and more recently as “The New Garden of the Atlantic.”

-The name of Aguadilla is derived from the indian word "Guadilla or Guadiya", which means garden.
-In 1861 it received the denomination of Villa, years later Aguadilla became to be the head of the third Senatorial District, made up of Aguada, Isabela, Lares, Moca, Rincón and San Sebastián.
+The name Aguadilla comes from the indigenous word "Guadilla or Guadiya," which means garden.
+In 1861 it received its declaration as a town, and years later Aguadilla became the head of the third territorial department, composed of Aguada, Isabela, Lares, Moca, Rincón, and San Sebastián.

 Area: